SurabhiTadvalkar/Task-Scheduler-CS100-Final-Group-Project/README.md

 command pattern:

 A task schedulers handles a user's schedule and resposiblities which can change frequently.
 Therefore, it is important that the task scheduler be able to execute that needed flexibilty.
 A problem that might hinder this capability is being unable to reverse tasks.
 To combat this, we thought of make a feature that would allow a user to reverse their changes, an "undo" feature.
 The command design pattern givers the ability to choose a given behavior for a command.
 This will allow us to alter tasks by encapsulate requests from the user of specific changes.
 For example, the user could type "undo task edit" in the terminal and that request would be encapsulated and the task would be reverted to the state before the user's edit.

+strategy pattern:

+When printing, it is important that the task scheduler prints what the user wants to see.
+If the user wanted to plan which tasks they should take care of first according to the deadlines, then the task scheduler should print the tasks from the closest deadline to the furthest deadline.
+If the user wanted to see which tasks they already completed and which tasks need to be done, the task scheduler should print the tasks according to the status of each task.
+The strategy pattern allows the printing of different criteria to be selected during run time depending on the user's wants.

  tools and languages:
  * [c++](https://www.cplusplus.com/info/description/)      - main programming language